Russia: Manufacturing PMI deteriorates in October

-The IHS Markit Manufacturing Purchasing Managers' Index (PMI) came in at 50.2 in October, down from September's 52.4.
-October's result marked the worst performance since September 2020.
-However, the index remained above the 50-threshold, pointing to a moderating improvement in business conditions from the previous month.
+The S&P Global Manufacturing Purchasing Managers' Index (PMI) came in at 50.7 in October, down from September's 52.0.
+Consequently, the index remained just above the 50.0 no-change threshold, pointing to a softer improvement in manufacturing sector operating conditions from the previous month.